Learn More about H5N1 Highly Pathogenic Avian Influenza:

 According to the Food and Drug Administration, the commercial milk supply remains safe due to both federal animal health requirements and pasteurization.
 Pasteurization has continuously been proven to inactivate bacteria and viruses, like influenza, in milk.

 According to the U.S. Centers for Disease Control and Prevention, the current risk to the public remains low.
-To date, there is no evidence of changes to the virus that would make it more likely to cause disease in people.

 This is a dynamic situation.
 The MSU VDL will update the information provided here as new guidance is issued by regulatory agencies.